 David lost two wonderful wives to cancer.
 His first wife’s name was Ruth —someone Steve and I loved and respected a lot.
 Her compassion and tenderness in the Lord was contagious.
-Our kids went to the same school for a while and we saw each other at times because of the ministries we were involved in, within the same city.
-Whenever we were together it was always such a positive and wonderful experience —something we will always treasure.
+Our kids went to the same school for a while.
+We also saw each other at times because of the ministries we were involved in, within the same city.
+Whenever we were together it was always such a positive and wonderful experience.
+This is something we will always treasure.

-Years later, we had the opportunity to meet Judith —a vibrant, beautiful woman, inside and out.
-Who couldn’t love her immediately?
+Years later, we had the opportunity to meet Judith.
+She was a vibrant, beautiful woman, inside and out.
+I’m thinking, who couldn’t love her immediately?
 We sure did.
-She personally helped Steve and me with the prodigal issues she shared with us —being very vulnerable and truthful.
-She cried with me as moms together who prayed for our “children,” and encouraged me in ways I will never forget.
-She and David beamed together in love, with their passion to share Jesus with everyone God brought their way —a true inspiration!
+She personally helped Steve and me with the prodigal issues she shared with us.
+Judith was very vulnerable and truthful.
+She cried with me as moms who prayed for our “children.”
+And she encouraged me in ways I will never forget.
+Judith and David beamed together in love, with their passion to share Jesus with everyone God brought their way.
+Together, they were a true inspiration!

 The fact that David lost another precious wife is so difficult to imagine.
 But how much Steve and I appreciate David for being so open with his feelings, his struggles, and this present journey.
 Please read the article.
-I have no doubt that you will gain much from that which the Lord will speak to your heart about, that you will benefit from learning.
+I have no doubt that you will gain much from that, which the Lord will speak to your heart about.
+There’s no doubt you will benefit from learning a lot.